 The first bit of this pathway, between stimulus and emotion, is notoriously difficult to control.
 It happens in milliseconds, and has been baked in by thousands of years of evolution, designed to keep you fed, safe, and keen on reproducing.
 Note that meditation always asks you to observe your emotions without judgement.
 No effective form of meditation or therapy ever asks you to stop the emotion from happening.
 It basically can't be done.

 Depression - and most mental health disorders - are this machine, misconfigured.
 We perceive threats and insults where there are none, fail to recognize connections and opportunities when they are presented, and draw incorrect conclusions about the nature of what is possible.
-Stuck, lonely, hopeless: these are feelings which are simultaneously just "in your head", but also powerful enough to drive a person to end their life.
-They are both real and not real: what we do know is that they matter.
+Stuck.
+Lonely.
+Hopeless.
+These are feelings which are simultaneously just "in your head", but also powerful enough to drive a person to end their life.
+They are both real and not real.
+What we do know is that they matter.

 Those of us who haven't seen horror to the degree that some of Bessel's patients have can still draw useful insight from his book.
 All childhood is trauma, and we all have experiences that have made us feel scared, helpless, humiliated, and dreadfully alone.
-Our brains have learned their current configuration over time from such events, alongside joy, bliss, hope, and comfort.
-It's very unlikely that the brain we've landed on is perfectly suited for the future, or even the present.
+Our brains have learned their current configuration over time from such events, alongside joy, hope, and comfort.
+It's very unlikely that the brain which we've landed on is perfectly suited for the future, or even the present.